16 Best Beaches in San Diego for Families with Kids of All Ages

 My daughter walks onto the beach carrying an ice cream from Belmont Park.

-The scene at Mission Beach, a little bit further north, can be a party one, but the kids will want to go there to see Belmont Park.
-It’s our seaside amusement park with a historic roller coaster, bumper cars, an arcade, mini-golf, and more that is free to walk around (buy a wristband for rides).
+The scene at Mission Beach, a bit further north, can be party-like, but the kids will want to go there to see Belmont Park.
+It’s our seaside amusement park with a historic roller coaster, bumper cars, an arcade, mini-golf, and more, which is free to walk around (buy a wristband for rides).

 10. Mission Bay